maze-technology/configuration/README.md

-# Maze Technologies GitHub Configuration
+# GitHub Configuration

-Configure all Maze Technologies GitHub repositories using OpenTofu
+Configure all GitHub repositories using OpenTofu

 ## Deployment Instructions